 I have used all the sprite indices to show different images in the example below.

-Using these steps, you will be able to integrate images easily using TextMeshpro.
+Using these steps, you can integrate images easily using TextMeshPro.

 That's it I hope you learned something new.
-Please leave any comments you have about this article.
+Please leave any comment you have about this article.